The Vagrant Plugin is an extension that allows you to add functionality to Vagrant.

 initialize is the constructor when the Config class is initialized, and finalize!
 Is called when all Configs have been read.

-is not defined in the Config file.
+In the example, 0 is assigned if @widgets is not defined in the Config file.

-The value set in Config can be accessed as machine.config.mutagen_utilizer.orchestrate
+The value set in Config can be accessed as machine.config.mutagen_utilizer.orchestrate.

 Action Hooks